 I've Built the Perfect Life, So Why Do I Feel Empty?

-What happens when you wake at 4 AM with everything you're supposed to want, yet feel hollow inside?
+What happens when you awake filled with anxiety about the fact that you have everything you're supposed to want, yet feel hollow inside?
 How do you reconcile the beautiful life you've built with the persistent feeling that it's somehow become a cage of your own making?

 Dear Chandra,

-I've built what everyone calls a dream life.
-I have an executive position at a tech company that's "making a difference".
+On paper, I have built what looks like a "perfect life".
+I have an executive position at a tech company that's making a difference.
 I have a beautiful home in a city where people are dying to live.
 I have financial security that my immigrant parents could only dream of.

 But lately, I can't shake this feeling of emptiness.
-I wake up at 4 AM with my heart racing, wondering what the hell I'm doing.
+I wake up in the middle of the night with my heart racing, wondering what the hell I'm doing.
 I'm exhausted but can't rest.
 I take vacations, but never feel recharged.
 I keep setting bigger goals, thinking the next achievement will finally make this hollow feeling go away.

 My partner doesn't understand.
 They think I'm being ungrateful or having a mid-life crisis.
 Maybe they're right, but who am I to complain when I have so much?
 I can't shake the feeling that I've built a beautiful cage, and now I'm trapped inside it.